micka-coder/talmedia/tanakh/song of songs/tanakh-song of songs-chapter-7-rashi_en.md

 <b>There I will give my love.</b> There I will show You my honor and glory of my sons and daughters.<sup>36</sup><i class="footnote">Than those who are versed in Scripture. </i>

 ### passuk 14
-<b>The baskets emit fragrance.</b> The baskets of the good and the bad figs, as the matter is stated, “Adonoy showed me, and behold, two baskets of figs, etc. one basket of very good figs, etc., and the other basket of very bad figs, which were inedible.”<sup>37</sup><i class="footnote">Maseches Eruvin 21b. </i> These are the sinners of Yisroel.
+<b>The baskets emit fragrance.</b> The baskets of the good and the bad figs, as the matter is stated, “Hachem showed me, and behold, two baskets of figs, etc. one basket of very good figs, etc., and the other basket of very bad figs, which were inedible.”<sup>37</sup><i class="footnote">Maseches Eruvin 21b. </i> These are the sinners of Yisroel.
 Now, both of them emit their fragrance; they all seek Your countenance.
 <b>And at our door are all luscious fruits.</b> In our possession there is the reward for fulfilling many commandments.
 <b>Both new and old.</b> Those which the Sages innovated, as well as the old ones, which You wrote for me.
 <b>I have kept them for you.</b> For Your Name and for Your service I have kept them in my heart.
 Another explanation, I kept them to show You that I have fulfilled them.